-All travellers to the region should definitely visit but Costa Rica is best suited to those on short vacations & loose money belts, looking not for the best value but simply to have a good time.
+All travelers in Centra Americal should definitely visit Costa Rica but it’s best suited to those on short vacations & loose money belts, looking not for the best value but simply to have a good time.

-There are some notable places missing from our list of best places to visit in Costa Rica, which we skipped due to finances, accessibility or the wrong season, such as Tortuguero.
+There are some notable places missing from our list of where to go in Costa Rica, which we skipped due to finances, accessibility or the wrong season, such as Tortuguero.